How to Squeeze Limes & Lemons for your Bar or Restaurant

 The Citrocasa juicers highlighted above use highly polished 304 stainless steel.
 They are designed to be highly attractive, easy to clean, and they shoul be placed where they can be seen.
 Placing a Citrocasa juicer where the restaurant patron or hotel guests can see it can increase the ‘fresh experience’.

-The key to any good lemon/lime juicing strategy is to produce the best tasting juice possible and to do so safely, efficiently, and consistently.
+The key to any good lemon/lime or orange juicing strategy is to produce the best tasting juice possible and to do so safely, efficiently, and consistently.
 That means you need to extract the most juice possible without tearing the peel or over-squeezing the fruit.
 You also need to consider the volume of fruit you are juicing and the best way to squeeze the juice in the most efficient and safe way.
 Finally, adding fresh fruit juices into your strategy can be further enhanced by providing the customer with a ‘fresh experience’.

 Selecting the right juicing strategy and the right equipment should help improve speed, efficiency, hygiene, consistency, flavor, and experience: